mekkim/innersourcecommons.org-wiki/FAQ.md

 ## Which license governs contributions to InnerSourceCommons?
 The [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/) governs by default.
 We do allow other copyright statements for specific items on the site.
 E.g., if a company wanted to post their material with a (c) or (tm) on their logos or other marks those pieces could be flagged as such without restricting all the material they are contributing (and attributing).

+## Is there any copyright on the channel logo?
+I really like it and would like to reuse it internally.
+If we all did that then it would help create an identity for Inner Source.
+Is it ok to reuse it?

+It’s free to use - in fact, you’re encouraged to use it!

+The logo is free to use so long as you use it for InnerSource.